Deep-MI/fsqc/README.md

 segmentation overlaid on the norm.mgz will be saved as 'cc.png' for each subject within the 'fornix' subdirectory of the output directory.

+- modules for the amygdala, hippocampus, and hypothalamus

+These modules evaluate potential missegmentations of the amygdala, hippocampus, and hypothalamus.
+To assess segmentation quality, screenshots will be created These modules require prior processing of the MR images with FreeSurfer's dedicated toolboxes for the segmentation of the amygdala and hippcampus, and the hypothalamus, respectively.

 - shape module

 The shape module will run a shapeDNA / braiprint analysis to compute distances